cose-wg/HPKE/draft-ietf-cose-hpke.md

 CBOR Object Signing and Encryption (COSE).
 HPKE offers a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.

-HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.
-Authentication for HPKE in COSE is provided by COSE-native security mechanisms or by the pre-shared key authenticated variant of HPKE.
+HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an authenticated encryption with additional data (AEAD) algorithm.

 This document defines the use of the HPKE with COSE.
+Authentication for HPKE in COSE is provided by COSE-native security mechanisms or by the pre-shared key authenticated variant of HPKE.

 --- middle